Taennchel: Location

-North-West can be reached the forest area of the Hury (named in old documents Jefurthe) which belong to Sainte-Croix-aux-Mines.
-The forests of the Hury, Hinterwald and Kaelblin were part of the goods of the priory of Lièpvre until the high Middle Age as shown by the Charlemagne charter signed in 774.
-Then the Hinterwald and the Kaelblin were taken up by the Alsatian neighbours following the change of those villages landlords, hence frequent frictions between the monks of Saint-Denis' abbey and the Alsatian towns.
-Those disputes poisoned relations between Alsace and Saint-Denis' abbey and also the Duchy of Lorraine until 1718.
+To the north-west lies the forest area of the Hury (named in old documents Jefurthe) which belongs to Sainte-Croix-aux-Mines.
+The forests of the Hury, Hinterwald and Kaelblin formed part of the holdings of the priory of Lièpvre until the High Middle Age as shown by the charter of Charlemagne signed in 774.
+The Hinterwald and the Kaelblin were later taken over the Alsatian neighbours following a change landlords in those villages, given rise to frequent frictions between the monks of the Abbey of Saint-Denis' abbey the Alsatian towns.
+These disputes poisoned relations between Alsace, the Abbey of Saint-Denis' and the Duchy of Lorraine until 1718.

-Aside the North-East point rises the Rock of Crows which dominates an abrupt side and lets appear rocks with strange and impressive bends.
-A bit farther stands the Rock-shelter with the shape of a cave.
-The Pointed Rock (or Sharp Rock) looks like a seated boar.
-Bad weather, winds and storms gnawed at its outward side, letting visible quartzite stones of several colours.
-Not far from this place stand cracked rocks, made of huge units and a bit farther can be seen the beginning of the pagan wall.
+Near the North-East point rises the Rock of Crows which dominates a steep slope and reveals rocks with strange and impressive bends.
+A little farther stands the rock shelter with a shape like a cave.
+The Pointed Rock (or Sharp Rock) resembles a seated boar.
+Weather, winds and storms have errored its outer face side, exposing quartzite stones of various colours.
+Not far away stand cracked rocks, composed of huge blocks and a little further still the beginning of the pagan wall can be seen.

-According to tradition this place was dedicated to hunting, and the Lords of Ribeaupierre shut away and fed there stags and does.
-However this place was not intended for such a use, for the reason that its wall isn't closed and could never have been built for that use.
+According to tradition this place was used for hunting, and the lords of Ribeaupierre enclosed and fed there stags and does there.
+However, it cannot have been intended for that purpose because its wall is not closed and could never have been built for that use.

 Hydrology

-There are three sources south of the massif that supply with water the Ilbach and the Beam of the Petite Verrerie and an eastern source from which waters all flow into the Strengbach upstream from Ribeauvillé.
+Three springs on the south side of the massif supply the Ilbach and the stream of the Petite Verrerie, and an eastern spring feeds the Strengbach upstream of Ribeauvillé.

-At North, the number of harnessed sources is the most important and they supply with water the Liepvrette.
+To the north of the number of tappped springs is greatest; they supply the Liepvrette.

 Geology

-The Taennchel stands on a basis of gneiss from Precambrian, its base is made of granite from the upper Carboniferous (about 300 million years) and is covered with a strong sheet of sandstone from the Triassic (about 200 million years) which wraps in horizontal layers the summits and the sides of the mountain.
+The Taennchel rests on a base of Precambrian gneiss.
+Its foundation is granite of the Upper Carboniferous (about 300 million years old) and is covered by a thick sheet Triassic sandstone (about 200 million years old) that drapes the mountain summits and flanks in horizontal layers.